What Is the GoDaddy Domain Broker Service, and Is it Worth It?

 A domain broker protects your privacy during negotiation.
 The owner won’t know you’re the one who is interested in their domain.
 All they know is that someone represented by the broker wants to buy their domain, and they negotiate directly with the broker.

 Without privacy, domain owners can easily exploit intending buyers, especially when the buyer is a well-known company with significant funds.
-An opportunistic owner can hike their prices if they discover the buyer is a prominent company, but domain brokers shield their client’s identity to prevent this situation.
+An opportunistic owner can hike their prices if they discover the buyer is a prominent company, but seasoned domain brokers shield their client’s identity to prevent this situation.

 Cost-effectiveness